Lip Reconstruction: Anatomy, Indications, & Algorithm

 The karapandzic flap is an orbicularis oris myocutaneous flap with an axial blood supply.

-• Tip: preserve the vascular pedicles and buccal branches by performed intramuscular dissection
+• Tip: preserve the vascular pedicles and buccal branches by performing intramuscular dissection.

 A labelled drawing of a red lip with a cancer.
 The lip is reconstruced with a blue dotted line to show a Karapandzic Flap.
 Arrows show the arteries and incisions